 For a further break down on the Federal budget, refer to an article published by the Energy Efficiency Council where Rob Murray-Leach and Katie Bartrop explain what it means for the energy management sector here.

-You can access the full Federal Budget papers here.
-Speak to Energy Action for more details about how these initiatives impact your business.
+You can access the full Federal Budget papers for the energy sector here.
+Speak to Energy Action for more details about how these initiatives impact your business energy procurement or energy management.